-Other activities available at the site include a pool as well as arcade machines!
+Other activities available at the site include a pool and arcade machines!

-The escape room is similar to a real-time video game in that it requires collaboration, logical analysis, and pressured execution.
+The escape room is similar to a real-time video game because it requires collaboration, logical analysis, and pressured execution.

-You and your companions will have one hour to find clues, decipher codes, and solve challenges in order to escape.
+You and your companions will have one hour to find clues, decipher codes, and solve challenges to escape.

 You may pick from four distinct room types.